-Never give faculty more than 50% raise in one update CREATE TRIGGER NotTooGreedy BEFORE UPDATE OF salary ON Faculty REFERENCING OLD ROW AS o, NEW ROW AS n FOR EACH ROW WHEN (n.salary > 1.5 o.salary) SET n.salary = 1.5 o.salary;
+❖ Never give faculty more than 50% raise in one update CREATE TRIGGER NotTooGreedy BEFORE UPDATE OF salary ON Faculty REFERENCING OLD ROW AS o, NEW ROW AS n FOR EACH ROW WHEN (n.salary > 1.5 o.salary) SET n.salary = 1.5 o.salary;

-- BEFORE triggers are often used to "condition" data - Another option is to raise an error in the trigger body to abort the transaction that caused the trigger to fire
+- ☞ BEFORE triggers are often used to "condition" data - Another option is to raise an error in the trigger body to abort the transaction that caused the trigger to fire

-System issues

-Recursive firing of triggers

-- Action of one trigger causes another trigger to fire - Can get into an infinite loop - Some DBMS restrict trigger actions - Most DBMS set a maximum level of recursion (16 in DB2)

-Interaction with constraints (very tricky to get right!)

-- When do we check if a triggering event violates constraints?
-After a BEFORE trigger (so the trigger can fix a potential violation) Before an AFTER trigger - AFTER triggers also see the effects of, say, cascaded deletes caused by referential integrity constraint violations
+Statement- vs. row-level triggers Why are both needed?
+Certain triggers are only possible at statement level Simple row-level triggers are easier to implement and may be more efficient Statement-level triggers require significant amount of state to be maintained in OLD TABLE and NEW TABLE However, a row-level trigger does get fired for each row, so complex row-level triggers may be inefficient for statements that generate lots of modifications Another statement-level trigger Give faculty a raise if GPA's in one update statement are all increasing CREATE TRIGGER AutoRaise AFTER UPDATE OF GPA ON Student REFERENCING OLD TABLE AS o, NEW TABLE AS n FOR EACH STATEMENT UPDATE Faculty SET salary = salary + 1000; A row-level trigger would be difficult to write in this case System issues Recursive firing of triggers · Action of one trigger causes another trigger to fire · Can get into an infinite loop • Some DBMS restrict trigger actions • Most DBMS set a maximum level of recursion (16 in DB2) Interaction with constraints (very tricky to get right!)
+When do we check if a triggering event violates constraints?
+After a BEFORE trigger (so the trigger can fix a potential violation) • Before an AFTER trigger · AFTER triggers also see the effects of, say, cascaded deletes caused by referential integrity constraint violations

-(Based on DB2; other DBMS may implement a different policy!)
+(Based on DB2; other DBMS may implement a different policy)

-Views

-- ✤ A view is like a "virtual" table - Defined by a query, which describes how to compute the view contents on the fly

-- DBMS stores the view definition query instead of view contents - Can be used in queries just like a regular table

-12 Creating and dropping views Example: CPS196 roster • CREATE VIEW CPS196Roster AS SELECT SID, name, age, GPA_Called "base tables" FROM Student WHERE SID IN (SELECT SID FROM Enroll WHERE SID IN (SELECT SID FROM Enroll WHERE CID = 'CPS196'); To drop a view • DROP VIEW view_name;
+Views ❖ A view is like a "virtual" table • Defined by a query, which describes how to compute the view contents on the fly DBMS stores the view definition query instead of view contents Can be used in queries just like a regular table Creating and dropping views ❖ Example: CPS116 roster ■ CREATE VIEW CPS116Roster AS SELECT SID, name, age, GPA Called "base tables" FROM Student← WHERE SID IN (SELECT SID FROM Enroll WHERE CID = 'CPS116'); To drop a view ■ DROP VIEW view name;